anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

       IP addresses (link-local with interface and non-link-local and UDP port-numbers) during the connection.

-    2 A stateless Join Proxy where the connection the state is placed into a new header in the
+    2 A stateless Join Proxy where the connection state is replaced by a new proxy header in the
       UDP messages between constrained Join Proxy and Registrar.